gigatskhondia/gigala/README.md

 ## 4. Generative design of bionic partition for airplane cabin interiors by reinforcement learning and finite element analysis

-  The model optimizes geometry in order to maximize strength and “minimize” weight of bionic partition.
+  The model optimizes geometry in order to maximize strength and minimize weight of bionic partition.